mcritchlow/mcritchlow.github.io/_posts/2021-12-03-solargraph.md

 setup for `solargraph` in the container, which takes one argument, the name of the compose `service`.
 This can be `web`, `app`, etc.

+This can take a while because we're downloading and generating documentation for as many dependencies as possible.

 {% highlight shell %}
 service_name="$1"
 shift